-Basic loss per share has been calculated by dividing the net loss per the financial statements by the post 25:1 share consolidation weighted average number of common shares outstanding during the year.
+Basic loss per share has been calculated by dividing the net loss per the financial statements by the weighted average number of common shares outstanding during the period.
 The fully diluted loss per share would be calculated using a common share balance increased by the number of common shares that could be issued on the exercise of outstanding warrants and options of the Company.
-As the Company is in a loss position for the years ended January 31, 2019 and 2018, the inclusion of options and warrants in the calculation of diluted earnings per share would be anti-dilutive, and accordingly, were excluded from the diluted loss per share calculation.
+As the Company is in a loss position for the years ended January 31, 2020 and 2019, the inclusion of options and warrants in the calculation of diluted earnings per share would be anti-dilutive, and accordingly, were excluded from the diluted loss per share calculation.